jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 # F&B Menu Engineering and Performance Dashboard

 ## Executive Summary
+This Power BI dashboard analyzes **F&B menu performance, profitability, and food cost efficiency**.
+It identifies high- and low-performing items using **menu engineering principles**, providing actionable insights for **pricing, promotions, and menu optimization**.

+---

+## Objective Overview
 This project presents a **business intelligence dashboard** designed to support **menu performance optimization, profitability analysis, and food cost control** in a Food & Beverage (F&B) environment.
 By combining menu engineering theory with sales and cost analytics, the dashboard enables stakeholders to make **data-driven decisions** around pricing, promotions, and menu composition.